-club means any club which is registered and licensed under the provisions of relevant State or Commonwealth Statutes (Liquor and/or Gaming Acts, Associations' Incorporation Acts or Corporations Acts) and which is established and operates on a not-for-profit basis for the benefit of members and the community club manager means a person appointed as such who is responsible for the direction and overall operation of a registered and licensed club, subject to the strategic direction determined by its Board of Directors or Committee of Management.
-A club manager has duties and responsibilities as referred to in clause A.11 of Schedule A-Classification Definitions.
+club manager means a person appointed as such who is responsible for the direction and overall operation of a registered and licensed club, subject to the strategic direction determined by its Board of Directors or Committee of Management.
+A club manager has duties and responsibilities as referred to in clause A.11 of Schedule A Classification Definitions.